 And he doesn’t shy away from the darker side of pirate life, discussing topics like torture, mutiny, and marooning.

-Whether you’re a pirate enthusiast or simply curious about this fascinating period of history, I think you’ll find Under the Black Flag to be a thoroughly enjoyable read.
+Whether you’re a pirate enthusiast or simply curious about this fascinating period of history, I think you’ll find Under the Black Flag to be a thoroughly enjoyable read and swashbuckling adventure.

 The Republic of Pirates is one of the most detailed and fascinating pirate history books I have ever read.
 Colin Woodard does an amazing job of bringing to life the world of the pirate havens in the Caribbean, and the shockingly true story of the democracy they created there.